leonseng/blog-hugo/content/posts/njs-building-blocks.md

 > Note that in `main.modify_response_header`, the `Content-Length` header is deleted to enforce chunked transfer encoding.
 >
-> This is required as the length of the response body changed when the new field `njs` was added in `main.modify_response_body`, and I couldn't figure out how to retrieve the new content-length in the `main.modify_response_header` function. `js_header_filter` is called before `js_body_filter`, regardless of how they are ordered in the `nginx.conf`.
+> This is required as the length of the response body changed when the new field `njs` was added in `main.modify_response_body`, and I couldn't figure out how to retrieve the new content-length in the `main.modify_response_header` function. `js_header_filter` is always called before `js_body_filter`, regardless of how they are ordered in the `nginx.conf`.
 >
 > Another one for the **"too hard, maybe someday"** pile.